epaphrodytus/sandbox/Markdown_pg/playground.md

 ##### _Indentation_

-    By Putting in 4 spaces before a block
+    By Putting in 4 spaces before a block and leaving an empty line before and after
-    You get and leaving an empty line before and after You get a code block as well
+    You get a code block as well
         You can place indents in the code block by putting in another 4 spaces